mizarc/spacecat-discord-bot/README.md

 -   [FFmpeg](https://www.ffmpeg.org/)

 ## Installation
-1. Open a terminal to the root directory of this project
+1. Open a terminal to the root directory of this project.
-2. Run `python -m pip install .`
+2. Run `python -m pip install .` (Yes the dot is part of the command)
 3. That's it.

 ## Running